 The PRC will issue guidelines to ensure the low-income carve-out is achieved each year.
 A total of 30% of the annual statewide program capacity will be reserved for low-income customers and low-income service organizations.
 A low-income customer is defined as a residential customer of a qualifying utility with an annual household income at or below eighty percent of area median income, or that is enrolled in a low-income program facilitated by the state or a low-income energy assistance program.
 Low-income subscribers can pre-qualify for the 30% allocated total by being enrolled in one or more of the following programs:

-The Commission will then establish a new cap after January 1, 2024 and require 30% of the program annually to be reserved for low-income customers and low-income service organizations.
+The Commission will establish a new cap after January 1, 2024 and require 30% of the program annually to be reserved for low-income customers and low-income service organizations.

 The RFP for community solar projects will begin in the fall now that the program administrator has been chosen.
 The Commission provided a set of scoring criteria to qualify the competitive process through which community solar projects will be chosen.
 The current timeline projects that bids will be evaluated and ranked by October 1st after which an interconnection review will be conducted, and the project can begin to acquire subscribers